g-adopt/g-adopt.github.io/docs/publications.md

 # Publications

 ## Citing G-ADOPT

-If you publish results using G-ADOPT, we would be grateful if you would cite the software using the following metadata and the two articles below.
+If you publish results using G-ADOPT, we would be grateful if you could cite the software using the following metadata and the two articles below.

 ??? abstract "G-ADOPT references (BibTeX)"
     ``` bibtex title="gadopt.bib"